azavea/tilegarden/node_lambnik/README.md

  	* Generate a UTF grid: `/grid/{z}/{x}/{y}`
  * To publish, make sure you have specified valid AWS credentials and have listed the proper database credentials in a `.env` file in the root of the project.
 The format for this file can be copied from `env-template`.
 You can then run `./scripts/publish` to publish to AWS Lambda.
  * API Gateway has trouble serving images, so you need to configure some sort of proxy (e.g. using a CloudFront distribution) that sets an `Accept:image/png` header on all lambda requests.

+### Debugging
+ The local development server exposes a websocket to a node inspector that can be attached to your IDE of choice to step through and debug your code.
+Here are instructions on how to do so using Google Chrome's Dev Tools:
+  * Start the development server with `./scripts/server`.
+  * Open Google Chrome and navigate to `about:inspect`.
+  * There should be an option listed as something along the lines of "Target (v8.10.0)" with the Node.js logo and a path like `file:///home/tiler/node_modules/claudia-local-api/bin/claudia-local-api`.
+Click "inspect", underneath.
+ * A new window will open up.
+Type `ctrl+p` to open a search bar that lets you navigate to your source code.
+The transpiled code in `tiler/bin/` is what is actually being tracked by the debugger.